Hold on! Before we delve into the challenges of measuring the size of the dive industry, let me pose a question to you.

 This topic is more of a heads-up.

 We regularly see reports floating around with huge numbers about the size of the dive industry.
-However, when you check the fine print, the authors were actually estimating its total GDP impact.
+However, upon closer examination, the authors were actually estimating the total GDP impact.

-An evaluation of the full GDP impact includes all direct and indirect spending linked to somebody scuba diving, including what is spent in local restaurants, for instance, and how much the staff of the dive center also spends in the local economy.
-It’s easy to get to a considerable amount that way!
+An evaluation of the full GDP impact includes all direct and indirect spending linked to scuba diving, such as expenditures in local restaurants and the spending by dive center staff in the local economy.
+It’s easy to get to a considerable amount that way.

 These over-inflated numbers are often produced by organizations lobbying governmental entities.
 They need to make the dive industry sound as big as possible to increase their chances of being heard.
-However, they are misleading figures when trying to assess the size of the dive industry itself.
+However, these figures are misleading when trying to assess the size of the dive industry itself.

 So, How Could We Accurately Measure the Size of the Scuba Diving Industry?

-That said, there would be a way to accurately measure the size of the scuba diving industry, and we discussed it here
+That said, there is a way to accurately measure the size of the scuba diving industry, which we discussed here.